-This market research report on the global automotive safety electronics market offers analysis on market size & forecast, market share, industry trends, growth drivers, and vendor analysis.
-The market study also includes insights on segmentation by product (systems and sensors), by vehicle type (economy cars, luxury cars, and mid-priced cars), and by geography (APAC, Europe, North America, Latin America, and MEA).
+This research report on the global automotive safety electronics market offers analysis on size & forecast, share, industry trends, growth drivers, and vendor analysis.
+The study also includes insights on segmentation by product (systems and sensors), by vehicle type (economy cars, luxury cars, and mid-priced cars), and by geography (APAC, Europe, North America, Latin America, and MEA).

 This market research report includes a detailed segmentation of the market by product, vehicle type, and geography.

-The global automotive safety electronics market is moderately fragmented, with the top players controlling over 40% of the total market share.
+The global automotive safety electronics market is moderately fragmented, with the top players controlling over 40% of the total share.
 The increasing focus on technological development and expansion of product portfolios will intensify the competition in the global market.
 The increasing threat of infiltration with low-quality products will result in intensified price wars among companies in the global market.
-The OEMs are competing on the basis of quality, technology, and price in the market.
+The OEMs are competing on the basis of quality, technology, and price.
 The vendors are expanding their businesses and distribution networks to emerging countries in APAC to sustain the intense competition in the global automotive safety electronics market.

 Other prominent vendors include ADVICS, Aisin Seiki, Aptiv (Delphi Automotive), Gentex, HARMAN, Hella, Hitachi, Hyundai Mobis, Infineon Technologies, Magna International, Mando (Halla Group), Mobileye (Intel), Nidec Elesys, NVIDIA Corporation, NXP Semiconductor, Omnivision, Panasonic, QNX, Renesas Electronics, Texas Instrument, TKJP (Takata), Tokai Rika, Toshiba, Valeo, Velodyne LiDAR, and WABCO.

 Get the updated report free if published within 100 days of purchase